wolfman2000/bananatracker/README.md

 - Keep track of banana counts per level
 - Keep track of which kong fights which boss
 - Add numbers to the keys
+- Broadcast view of the 101% tracker is broken